Vilnius

 Language

-The official language spoken in Vilnius is Lithuanian.
-English and Russian are also widely understood, especially in tourist areas and among the younger population.
+The local language spoken in Vilnius is Lithuanian.
+English is widely understood, especially in tourist areas.

 Cost Of Living

-The cost of living in Vilnius is relatively affordable compared to other European capitals.
-Rent, groceries, dining out, and transportation are reasonably priced, making it an attractive destination for budget travelers.
-The cost of living index in Vilnius is lower than major cities in Western Europe.
+The cost of living in Vilnius is lower compared to many Western European cities.
+Rent, food, and transportation are relatively affordable, making it an attractive destination for budget travelers.

 Other